What Is Capacity Management – Guide & Best Practices (2026)

 Capacity Management vs Capacity Planning

-Another popular pair of synonyms is capacity management vs capacity planning.
-In this dichotomy, the difference is perceived as:
+Another popular pair of synonyms is managing capacity vs capacity planning.
+In this dichotomy, people usually describe the difference as:

 • Capacity management concerns handling current and future capacity to ensure availability.

-• Capacity planning is focused on processes such as forecasting, gap analysis, and planning.
+• Resource planning is focused on processes such as forecasting, gap analysis, and day-to-day planning.

-As you can see, there’s a lot of similarity between this and capacity management vs resource management – however, the definition of capacity management has flipped.
-There are other attempts at differentiation, which define capacity management as the umbrella term and capacity planning as the subordinated concept.
+As you can see, there’s a lot of similarity between this and the comparison with resource management, though the exact definition of the term changes depending on the source.
+There are other attempts at differentiation, which define this discipline as the umbrella term and the planning work as the subordinated concept.

 In any case, accounting for the slight differences in this terminology is a thankless job.
 In practice, they will usually be used interchangeably.
 As with the previous comparison, the two terms will be treated as indistinguishable in this article.